Cantera/cantera/doc/sphinx/compiling.rst

   * Known to work with version 1.54; Expected to work with versions >= 1.41
   * Only the "header-only" portions of Boost are required.
 Cantera does not currently depend on any of the compiled Boost libraries.
-  * The compiled Boost.Thread library is required to build a thread-safe version of Cantera (using the ``build_thread_safe`` option to SCons.
-  * Pre-built Binaries for Windows are available from http://boost.teeks99.com/ .
-    Make sure to download the file corresponding to your architecture and Visual Studio version.

 Optional Programs
 -----------------